 - Check with your Linux administrator on how to set the service to initialize every time the server is rebooted.

-- Modify the parameters in the /opt/airwatch/tunnel/vpnd/server.conf file:
+- Modify the parameters in the /opt/vmware/tunnel/vpnd/server.conf file:

-- Uncomment and enter the IP address of the Linux box that is hosting the Tunnel server.
+- Uncomment the line by deleting the leading semicolon character and enter the IP address of the Linux box that is hosting the Tunnel server.

 - If applicable, uncomment and add secondary DNS server.

-- Note: Do not use 127.0.0.1 or the localhost entry because it will cause the device to attempt to use itself to resolve the DNS entries.
+- Note: Do not use 127.0.0.1 or localhost as the DNS entry because it will cause the device to attempt to use itself to resolve the DNS entries.